-**Please Note that the device is currently an unsupported device.
+**Please Note that this device is currently an Unsupported Device, which specifically means we have not confirmed any set up or configuration that performs as expected on the Stanford/Stanford Residences network with this particular device.
 These instructions are provided for general reference.**

 The Hue Bridge is a device that connects Philips Hue lightbulbs (which speak the ZigBee wireless protocol) to the general internet.
 The Bridge connects wirelessly to the bulbs, but requires a wired Ethernet connection to the Stanford network.